verrazzano/docs/content/en/docs/setup/customizing/opensearch.md

 | `nodes.data.requests.memory` | Memory request amount expressed as a [Quantity](https://kubernetes.io/docs/reference/kubernetes-api/common-definitions/quantity/#Quantity).
 | `nodes.data.requests.storage` | Storage request amount expressed as a [Quantity](https://kubernetes.io/docs/reference/kubernetes-api/common-definitions/quantity/#Quantity).

-The following example overrides the `dev` installation profile, Elasticsearch configuration (a single-node cluster with 1Gi of memory and ephemeral storage) to use a multi-node cluster with persistent storage:
+The following example overrides the `dev` installation profile, OpenSearch configuration (a single-node cluster with 1Gi of memory and ephemeral storage) to use a multi-node cluster with persistent storage:

 ```